diagrams/diagrams-doc/doc/paths.rst

 Loops
 =====

-A *loop* is another kind of trail, with type `Trail' Loop V2 Double`.
+A *loop* is another kind of trail, with type `Trail' Loop v n`.
 Loops are like lines, except for the fact that they are "closed": they end in the same place where they start, and have an "inside" and an "outside".